Brinjal Plant is one of the most popular vegetables in India! Let’s have a look at how to grow eggplants easily in pots all year round!

-- Common Indian Names; Baingan, Badnekai, vange, Vankaya, Begun, Vangi, Kattiri, Vaingan, Waangum, Vazhuthananga
+Common Names: Baingan, Badnekai, vange, Vankaya, Begun, Vangi, Kattiri, Vaingan, Waangum, Vazhuthananga

-Check out our Directory to find out the best Plant Nurseries in your City.
+Check out our Directory to find out the best Plant Nurseries in your City here

-Take good care while choosing the pot for growing this veggie.
 As different varieties of brinjal will need a different size of containers, large varieties will require larger pots to grow.
-So at the very least, choose a pot that is 12 inches deep and has proper drainage holes.
+Choose a pot that is 12-14 inches deep and has proper drainage holes.

 Position your plants on a spot where they get plenty of sun as they require a lot of warmth and sunlight while growing.
 A good circulation of air is also necessary for the best growth of plants.